nadiamariduena/python-intro-2024-privat/z__all_mds/26__OOP-1_BANK.md

 <br>

+### Call it

 #### Now within the second file `bank_acc_1_.py`

-- I will add the below code to show the account name and balancem based on the above code
+- I will add the below code to show the account name and balance based on the above code (you will call it here:)

 ```python
 # the *: stands for import ALL